AndrewH1188/coffee-toggle-checkbox/README.md

 # Coffee Toggle Checkbox

 I follow coding_tanu on Instagram and saw that they had produced a Coffe Toggle Checkbox.
-I decided to code this using their code for myself to see how it works.
+I decided to code this using their code for myself to see how it works and continue my learning.

 To see the Deployed page with the example toggle checkbox, please click [here](https://andrewh1188.github.io/coffee-toggle-checkbox/)